bitcoinhodler/glacier-psbt/README.md

 ## Discussion

-Newly-created Glacier addresses must be imported into the full node as a watch-only address so that (1) the balance can be displayed; and (2) withdrawal transactions can be constructed in the future.
+Every Glacier address must be imported into the full node as a watch-only address so that (1) the balance can be displayed; and (2) withdrawal transactions can be constructed in the future.

 If the address is new, we can assume no deposits have been made to